adityadroid/JSONParser/README.md

 Step 1:

-add
-JSONParser.java to your Android Project.
+Add JSONParser.java to your Android Project.

-Step 2:
-Make HTTP POST/GET Requests as follows:
+JSONParser has following methods :

 ```